 - monitor and review the effectiveness of Schlumberger’s Ethics and Compliance program;

-- oversee Schlumberger’s corporate reputation and social responsibility strategies; and
+- oversee Schlumberger’s corporate citizenship and environmental and social responsibility strategies; and

 - oversee the annual review of the Board’s performance.